 Lack of face-to-face interactions can make having a difficult conversation over text even more challenging.
 Miscommunication over texts can lead to a heightened sense of anxiety.
 Thus, it might be helpful to reserve difficult or serious topics for in-person interactions.

-Talk to your friends and loved ones about how you feel about late replies.
+Discuss with your friends and loved ones how you feel about receiving late replies.
 By talking about your feelings openly, you can invite their thoughts and ideas and see how they might be able to help you.

 Everyone has different styles and preferences for communicating with others.
 Some people might feel more comfortable on a call, while others might rely on texting.
 Understanding communication differences can help you create acceptance for late replies.